dust-tt/llama-ssp/README.md

-# Generate tokens 1.5x to 3x faster : Experiments on Speculative sampling
+# Generate tokens 1.5x to 3x faster

 With Speculative Sampling (SSp), a large language model can generate tokens quite faster using a smaller model as help.

-This repo shows how it's done using Llama models.
+This repo shows how it's done and measures timing improvements using Llama models.
 Here's the idea:

 ![](https://github.com/philipperolet/llama-ssp/blob/main/example.gif)